ludw1gj/viewer-go/README.md

 ## Notes
 ### Cross Compile
 This will not cross compile with ease as the project is using mattn/go-sqlite3.
-You you want to save the trouble, build on the platform you're targeting.
+If you want to save the trouble, build on the platform you're targeting.

 ### Static Files - /static/*